kz-d/prisma-where-required/README.md

 ```

 ## Caution
 This implementation is somewhat forceful and the compatibility with future versions of Prisma is uncertain.
+In particular, using OR, AND, NOT or nested where clauses requires a very verbose and awkward writing style.
 Please exercise careful judgement when applying this to a production environment.

 However, it's worth noting that this tool only impacts types, making it easy to opt-out if necessary.